dashaun/buildpackify-graalpy/README.md

 We decided to bring in [GraalPy](https://www.graalvm.org/python/) and give it a try.
 Of course it worked, GraalPy was able to optimize the Python project.
-But, it didn't help with creating a production ready, enterprise grade container.
+But, it didn't help with creating a production-ready, enterprise-grade container.

 ```text
 Friends don't let friends use Dockerfile.